 THE TRANSITION FROM DC TO VA

 For me, the hardest part was actually telling our friends and neighbors we were moving.
 We lived near many close friends and I dreaded what our move to Virginia would mean for our impromptu wine nights and accidental run-ins in the neighborhood.
-This part was hard, I admit, but we have made great new friends near our Old Town home.
+This part was hard, I admit, but we have made great new friends near our new home.
 Now, I have an excuse to make frequent trips into DC to see my friends from my old neighborhood.

-We absolutely love the urban light feel of Old Town.
+We absolutely love the urban light feel of Old Town (and now Rosemont).
 We can still walk to all of the same types of places that were a staple in our DC lives – grocery stores, neighborhood restaurants, wine bars, fitness studios, and shops.
 The Old Town walkability may actually be even better than it was from our old condo.
 Plus, I much prefer the unique boutique shops of our new neighborhood.
 We have the benefits of walkability but with the charm and character of an older neighborhood, with a true community feel.
 While our DC neighborhood was great, Old Town has a deep commitment to community.
 Neighbors frequently get together socially, but also to rally for projects and charities that improve the area and life for its residents.

 The accessibility of Old Town has also been better than expected.
 In fact, it takes us the same amount of time as it did from our condo to get to some parts of DC – like Nats Park.
 As an added bonus, we can take a water taxi there from the Old Town marina!
 National Airport is a short drive up S. Washington Street.
 With our TSA pre-check, we can leave our house and be through security within 15 minutes.
 Since we’re along the Metro line, that’s still an option for us as well, though I’ll admit to using Uber primarily to get to the city.